artsalliancemedia/redmine/doc/DEV_INSTALL.md

   * Then run the command `rake db:migrate` in the root folder.
 This will modify the database.
   * Start the redmine webserver.
   * Login and test the installation is still working correctly before proceeding.
-1. Copy across the plugins found within `/plugins/standard` to the `/plugins` folder in the redmine installation directory.
+1. Copy across the plugins found within `/plugins` to the `/plugins` folder in the redmine installation directory.
   * Run the command `rake redmine:plugins:migrate` to safely apply any database changes that are required.
   * Restart the redmine web server.
   * Login and test again to make sure the installation is still working.
-1. Finally copy across the plugins contained within `/plugins/aam` to the `/plugins` folder in the redmine installation directory.
-  * Run the command `rake redmine:plugins:migrate` to safely apply any database changes that are required.
-  * Restart the redmine web server.
-  * Login and test again to make sure the installation is still working.

 You should now have a working installation with all the modifications, the next step is to customise the installation.
 Please see CUSTOMISE.md for detailed instructions.

-## Running cron tasks

-TODO: Write up the docs on this as they're added.

 ## Troubleshooting